 You may have noticed that each day of your journal includes the prompt: “Someone to silently thank…”

 For some, this practice might feel natural — even comforting.
 For others, it may feel like a lot.
 You might wonder how you’ll possibly think of someone new each day.
-And on harder days, gratitude itself can feel distant.
+And on some days, gratitude itself may feel inaccessible to you.

 If that’s how it feels, a little context may help.